-Among the tribes, the old stories were passed along from one to the next, telling the tale of the rebirth, when the remembered a missionary speaking like a friend, fearlessly in the minutes before Fingerbones cut his belly and ate his liver.
+Among the tribes, the old stories were passed along from one to the next, telling the tale of the rebirth, when the children grew up and made children.
+He remembered a missionary speaking like a friend, fearlessly in the minutes before Fingerbones cut his belly and ate his liver.
 The old shaman made a shape with his hands to ward against the holy man's spirit.